On the Governance Functions of Proper Benchmarking

 What is the purpose of a benchmark?
 Different governance structures imply different questions that a benchmark may answer.
 What party is being evaluated?
 For what tasks and responsibilities?
 Are there principal/agent problems that a benchmark can address – or a lack thereof that a benchmark should not?

 When an asset owner has delegated responsibility for managing a portfolio (implementing policy), we believe that a portfolio benchmark’s primary purpose is to assess how well the advisor is implementing the Investment Policy.
 There should be an intimate, unbreakable relationship between the client’s Investment Policy and the portfolio’s benchmark.
-The benchmark should always come directly from the Investment Policy, and it should not be possible to calculate a benchmark without reference to the Investment Policy.
-Exceptions to this rule should be rare and thoughtful.
+The benchmark should always come directly from the Investment Policy Statement, and it should not be possible to calculate a benchmark without reference to the Investment Policy Statement.
+Exceptions to this rule should be very rare and thoughtfully considered.